 Asking for help from the important people in your life can make a big difference when you quit smoking.
 Family, friends, co-workers, and others can be there for you.
 You are not alone.

 You might like to solve problems on your own, but everyone can use a little help from time to time.
 It doesn’t mean you’re weak.
 If you’re not sure how to ask, text a friend or send an email.
 You might say, “I want to quit smoking.
 Can you help?”
-Know any ex-smokers?
+Know anyone who used to smoke?
 Ask them why and how they quit.

 Be Specific About What You Want